 The Daily Mail has called it 'an extraordinary examination of grief.
 A highly original, emotionally-charged black comedy / thriller' while The Daily Telegraph remarked that it's 'Mulligan's genius as a writer is to weave such complex questions into what is ostensibly an oddball comedy thriller'.

 The Times called the book 'a satirical horror novel by one of our boldest authors...' and The Booktrust describes it as 'an unusual blend of fantasy, horror, comedy, school story and thriller...complex and absorbing, using its extraordinary premise to explore bereavement, friendship, fear, and the relationship between parents and children.
 The book's, both intriguing and addictive.'

 So it's horror, or fantasy...or what?

-‘It’s reality, I think.
-It’s set in a very real school, based on the one I went to, full of very ordinary kids.
-There’s a metaphor there too, of course – we’re all visited by demons from time to time, and we all repress and self-censor.
-Rikki’s the monster that we’d all like to be from time to time – he’s daringly outspoken, asking terrible questions.
-It’s about that dark place we get trapped in now and then, when security is stripped away.
-When something happens that makes you wonder if life is worth living.
-I don’t want to give too much away, but there’s a little bit of homage in this book to a hero of mine, the tortured playwright Dennis Potter.
-He’d tell a story about how he’d look up from his hospital bed.
-‘Don’t worry,’ the nurse would say.
-‘Everything’s going to be all right.’
-‘And of course I knew she was lying,’ he’d say.
+'It's reality, I think.
+It's set in a very real school, based on the one I went to, full of very ordinary kids.
+There’s a metaphor at work in the transformation, of course – we're all visited by demons from time to time, and we all repress and self-censor.
+Rikki's the monster that we’d all like to be from time to time – he's daringly outspoken, asking terrible questions.
+It's about that dark place we get trapped in now and then, when security is stripped away.
+There's a little bit of homage in this book to a hero of mine, the playwright Dennis Potter.
+He'd tell a story about how he'd look up from his hospital bed, and the nurse would be there to reassure him that everything's going to be all right.
+I knew she was lying,' he'd say.
+'It never is.'

 So it's a bleak book?
 Full of despair?